rungalileo/galileo-js/README.md

-# Observe-js
+# Galileo-JS

-NodeJS client for Galileo Observe.
+JS client for Galileo.

 ## Testing
 In the root directory, run: